LinuxAtDuke/Intro-To-Docker/README.md

 The `FROM` instruction specifies which base image your image is built on.
 It's generally a good idea to be specific here.

 The `MAINTAINER` instruction specifies who created and maintains the image.
 This should always be you or your group, if you're working with others on the image.
 I like to add my email address as well, in case anyone has any questions about the image.
-This is actually built into the image itself, too.
+This actually gets built into the image itself, too.

 The From and Maintainer instruction are the only required lines in an image.